Who is required to post labor law posters?

 May I put the required posters in a binder, if that binder is available to all employees?

 No. Generally, federal workplace posters required by the Department of Labor must be displayed or posted in a conspicuous place where they are easily visible to all employees.
 When posters are in a binder, they are not visible.
 In addition, some posting requirements state that the postings cannot be covered by any other posters.
 If they are in a binder, they could be considered to be covered.
-This is why supplying labor law posters in a binder has been disapproved by government agencies in the past.
+This is why supplying labor law posters in a binder has been disapproved of by government agencies in the past.

 There is an exception to this: The Uniformed Services Employment and Reemployment Rights Act (USERRA) poster may be posted or provided by other methods as long as the full text of the notice is provided.
 Other methods may include distributing to employees by direct handling, mailing or via email.